Creating an installer for Visio with WiX

 FileName The file name (without the path) of the template or stencil flowchart.vst

-To tell Visio that new stencils/templates were installed, we should trigger cache update.
-This can be done by modifying registry value ConfigChangeID, which can be found under this key:
+To inform Visio that new stencils/templates were installed, trigger a cache update by modifying the registry value ConfigChangeID under this key:

-Visio Solution Publishing too does this by embedding a small script that adds 1 to the current id:
+The Visio Solution Publishing tool accomplishes this by embedding a small script to increase the ID by one:

 Action "VisSolPublish_BumpVisioChangeId32"